Oceanguard • Restoring the Balance

 Education via Social Media

-Oceanguard aims to involve everyone concerned with saving the Great Barrier Reef globally via websites, facebook, twitter and various other platforms.
-Please help us spread the word by inviting your friends and colleagues to your favourite groups.
+Oceanguard aims to involve everyone concerned with saving the Great Barrier Reef via websites and various social media platforms.
+Please share our message and inform your friends and colleagues of the campaign.

 Engaging the Public